 He was still searching from his very soul for a better understanding of who he was and why.

 We always had a nighttime routine before bed, usually involving singing songs and sometimes involving a game or two.
 We still do that.
 When Nicholas was 10 or 11, I had this idea to try to build his verbal communication skills by having him practice asking me questions—three questions each night after singing and before he went to sleep.

-The first couple of nights he had no idea what I was talking about.
+The first two nights he had no idea what I was talking about.
 With his typical echolalia, he mimicked back questions I demonstrated for him as examples: “What’s your favorite ice cream, Poppa?”; “What games do you like, Poppa?”; and so on.

 But then he got it, and the very next night, he was ready.

-When it came time to ask a question, he rushedly asked, “Poppa, do you have autism?”
+When it came time to ask questions, he immediately asked, “Poppa, do you have autism?”

 In addition to being a question, it was such a completely original thought from Nicholas, like nothing I’d ever suggested to him.
 It was a profound question, advanced and intelligent but also almost an exclamation—of identity, of belonging, of longing—while he was on some level clearly trying to frame his autism’s meaning for himself.

-It was aching, too, and and I ached for him.
+It was aching, too, and I ached for him.

 Not every autistic has to embrace that aspect of their identity, their autism, as primary or even at all.
 There’s a choice, as we all have a choice about how we see ourselves and define ourselves and what we regard as important.

 I wondered then, and I wonder still, in what ways Nicholas wrestles with his sense of identity and what his autism means as part of it.
 I wonder if it’s something he would change about himself.
 I hope he embraces his identity, and I also know many autistic adults—like many nonautistic adults—struggle with questions of identity all their lives, often in the context of a lack of acceptance from others, including the people closest to them.